 Additional lengths of cable should not be added onto the flexible cord of appliances and, because of the risk of overloading sockets, do not use multi-socket adapters.
 Very long extension leads should be avoided.

 A useful phrase to remember to prevent overloading is 'One socket - One Plug - One appliance'.

 The fixed installation includes all fixed electrical wiring within the building.
 It includes light switches, sockets, light fittings and the distribution boards or fuse boxes (which are usually situated near to the supply meter) along with all of the cabling.

-It is common practice to keep some parts of the electrical installation out of the reach of members of the public.
+It is common practice in many places of public assembly to keep parts of the electrical installation out of the reach of members of the public.
 This includes the fuse boxes and distribution boards, light switches and power sockets.
-This is especially important where industrial or non-standard power connectors are used and it also prevents the unauthorised use of equipment that has not been PAT tested.
+This is especially important where industrial or non-standard power connectors are used and it also prevents the unauthorised use of equipment that has not been PAT tested or checked.
 Additionally, it prevents unauthorised use of electrical power and prevents people accidentally or maliciously turning off lights and power.

 The most important part of any electrical installation is the 'earth' connection, which is used to ensure that metal items cannot become 'live'.
 It is common to have a number of items connected to the electrical earth, including pipes, large metal structural elements of the building and heating system parts alongside the other parts of the electrical installation.

 It is worthwhile noting that the British Standard 13 Amp socket has safety shutters which prevent objects being inserted into the live parts of the socket.
 As such, it is not necessary to use any further protection, such as plastic socket covers that are commonly available on the high-street.
 Many of these covers have actually been found to pose a greater hazard to children, and can damage the inner workings of the socket.